andordavoti/todoaholic/README.md

   - Press "T" on the home screen to view the timeline
   - Press "ESC" to go back

+## Known issues

+- Reordering tasks is not working properly for now.

 ## Tech Stack

 ### Frontend: